dotnet/docs-maui/docs/get-started/installation.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 > [!NOTE]
 > If you previously used these instructions to install .NET MAUI, note the absence of the `maui-check` tool.
-This tool is no longer necessary to get .NET MAUI working in Visual Studio.
+This tool is no longer required to get .NET MAUI working in Visual Studio.

 ## Visual Studio workloads